AveryCaldwell/password-Generator-JS/README.md

 ### What I learned
 ​
 - While working on this project, I learned how to store multiple arrays within an object under a single variable name to make it easier to read and more efficient for info retrieval.
-- In regard to spread syntex, I do not currently understand it & need to revisit.
-It removes dupplicate entries from the array.
+- In regard to spread syntax, I do not currently understand it & need to revisit.
+It removes duplicate entries from the array.
-- This is the first time I have used `Math.floor()` and is was used to get random value from an array.
+- This is the first time I have used `Math.floor(Math.random() * charTypeArray.length)` and it was used to get a random value from the charTypeArray array in this example.
-To see how you can add code snippets, see below:

 ```js